-As at July 31, 2009, the Company had 5,432,500 outstanding stock options with exercise prices that range from \$0.17 to \$0.6636 and nil warrants outstanding.
-The exercise prices of the majority of the outstanding stock options are in excess of the Company's current share price, making it unlikely that additional funds will be generated through the exercise of the stock options that are currently outstanding.
+As at October 31, 2009, the Company had 5,432,500 outstanding stock options with exercise prices that range from \$0.17 to \$0.6636 and nil warrants outstanding.
+The exercise prices of the majority of the outstanding stock options are in excess of the Company's current share price, making it unlikely that additional funds will be generated in the short-term from the exercise of the stock options that are currently outstanding.